 Spicy Butternut Squash Soup

-- 1 tsp red chili flakes Double for a spicier soup
+- 1 teaspoon red chili flakes Double for a spicier soup

 - 2 cups vegetable broth